Pellet stoves are the cleanest solid fuel, residential heating appliance. (US Department of Energy)

 Here is some insight for when you’re picking a pellet stove: Stove manufacturers tend to list the maximum square footage a pellet stove can heat.
 This is not the same as the most recommended square footage according to the DOE directives.

 Example: You’ll find a 48,000 BTU stove.
-According to the DOE directive, such a device is appropriate for heating up 1,600 sq ft.
-What you’ll find in the pellet stove listing or on the specification sheet is that such a pellet stove can ‘heat up spaces to 2,500 sq ft’.
-Theoretically, you can heat up spaces up to 2,500 sq ft under perfect conditions.
+According to the DOE directive, such a device is appropriate for heating 1,600 sq ft.
+You’ll find in the pellet stove listing or on the specification sheet that such a pellet stove can ‘heat spaces to 2,500 sq ft’.
+Theoretically, you can heat spaces to 2,500 sq ft under perfect conditions.
 Practically, however, you should buy a 48,000 BTU stove for 1,600 sq ft.

 Pellet Stove Energy Efficiency (Between 70% and 84%)

 Compared to wood stoves, every pellet stove is extremely energy efficient.
 Pellets can produce twice as much energy as normal wood.
-Most of pellet stoves (all of the stoves on the list below) are EPA certified; that pretty much guarantees high energy efficiency.
+Most pellet stoves (all of the stoves on the list below) are EPA certified, which guarantees high energy efficiency.

 However, there is still an interval of energy efficiency when it comes to pellet stoves.
 The most commonly quoted one is 70% – 84% energy efficiency.
 Obviously, the most energy-efficient pellet stoves have energy efficiency closer or equal to 84%.

 High energy-efficiency stoves don’t only mean you’ll have to use fewer pellets to get more energy.
 The other part of the equation are the gas emission rates.